Maxl94/ngx-multi-sort-table/README.md

 This component manages the sorting of the table.
 To use the multisort add `matMultiSort` to your table and pass the `mat-multi-sort-header="<your-column-id>"` to the `<th mat-header-cell>`.

 ### MatMultiSortTableSettingsComponent
 This component display some settings for your table.
-The user can selected the columns he want's to see in his table, next to that he can change the order of the columns.
+The user can select the columns he wants to see in his table, next to that he can change the order of the columns.

 | Name                | Description                                                                                                                  | Parameter                              |
 | ------------------- | ---------------------------------------------------------------------------------------------------------------------------- | -------------------------------------- |